opener-project/opener-project.github.com/source/documentation/tokenizer.md

 Language Extension
 ------------------

-  TODO
+The tokenizer module is a wrapping around a Perl script, which performs the actual tokenization based on rules (when to break a character sequence).
+The tokenizer already supports a lot of languages.
+Have a look to the core script to figure out how to extend to new languages.

 The Core
 --------

 The component is a fat wrapper around the actual language technology core.
-You can find the core technolies in the following repositories:
+The core is a rule based tokenizer implemented in Perl.
+You can find the core technologies in the following repositories:

 * (tokenizer-base)[http://github.com/opener-project/tokenizer-base]

 Where to go from here
 ---------------------

-* Check (the project websitere)[http://opener-project.github.io]
+* Check (the project website)[http://opener-project.github.io]
 * (Checkout the webservice)[http://opener.olery.com/tokenizer]

 Report problem/Get help